 Between your treatment, it is essential to stay out of the sun.
 This is to prevent hyperpigmentation (darkening).

-It can be hard to work out the true cost of your Laser tattoo removal.
+It's a bit tricky to work out the exact cost of your Laser tattoo removal as everybody reacts differently.
 Your deposit is £20 and included in treatment fees below – it is refundable with 24 hours notice.

 Following your consultation we will confirm the cost of your laser tattoo removal, but here’s a general guide:

 |Tiny (up to 2 x 2cm)||£50|